neighbor-aid/www/README.md

 # Neighbor Aid Website

 This is the public-facing website for Neighbor Aid that can be found at https://neighboraid.co.
 This README explains how to work with this repository.
+If interested in making contributions to this code base, please read our [CODE OF CONDUCT](CODE_OF_CONDUCT.md) first.

 ## Initial setup